BobobUnicorn/civ-7-ui-tweaks/README.md

 ![In Celebration](screenshots/celebration-active.png)
 ![Not in Celebration](screenshots/celebration-inactive.png)

+Note: it doesn't seem currently easily possible to determine which type of celebration bonus you've selected.
+This is marked as a future improvement.

 - adds an icon on the diplomacy ribbon when a civ is neutral toward you

 ![Diplomacy ribbon](screenshots/diplo-ribbon.png)